input-output-hk/catalyst-libs/rust/signed_doc/README.md

   (this parameter is used to indicate the content type of the payload data, in this particular case `JSON` format is used).
-* `content encoding` (CBOR type `text`): `br` CBOR type `text` (this parameter is used to indicate the content encodings algorith of the payload data, in this particular case [brotli] compression data format is used).
+* `content encoding` (CBOR type `text`): `br` CBOR type `text` (this parameter is used to indicate the content encodings algorithm of the payload data, in this particular case [brotli] compression data format is used).
 * `type` (CBOR type `text`): CBOR encoded UUID `#6.37(bytes)`.
 * `id` (CBOR type `text`): CBOR encoded ULID `#6.32780(bytes)`.